Home Management Tips & Tricks

 Not all of life happens on paper, of course, but I’ve found that different lists help me keep track of the different things I need to manage in my home.

-- The Motivated Moms app helps me track chores and cleaning tasks.
+- The Motivated Moms app helps in organizing cleaning tasks and help gets the family on a cleaning routine.

 - I use Google Docs to prepare a schedule for the kids of daily house chores and kitchen jobs.

-- I use a paper money journal to track our spending to see if we’re on budget.
+- I use Quicken to track our spending to see if we’re on budget and these worksheets to communicate finances with my husband.

-- Amazon Subscribe & Save helps me make sure we don’t run out of the necessities, like toilet paper and cleaning supplies.
+- As a working mom, I use Amazon Subscribe & Save to make sure we don’t run out of the necessities, like toilet paper and cleaning supplies.

 These systems help me manage my home in a way that doesn’t stress me out and allows me time for work and leisure as well.